Pages: [1] - [2] - [3] - [4] - [5] - [6]

 Like last year, Howie handed out free VeloSolex-America helmets for anybody needing one or borrowing one of his bikes.
 First stop on the ride was the French-American Street Fair on Fifth Avenue at 60th Street, right across the street from Central Park.
 There were three blocks filled with food and drink stands, bands, dancers, and all kinds of French-related festivities.

-Parking spaces were set aside for us to display our vehicles as part of the fair.
-Many fair-goers stopped by to check out the bikes and cars, and to ask questions.
+and to ask questions.
 After spending a couple of hours at the street fair, we headed down Fifth Avenue to cool off in the shade at Washington Square Park where there is an arch that resembles the Arc de Triomphe in Paris and which provides an excellent background for Citroen and Solex photos.
 Last stop on the ride was the "Un, Deux, Trois Café" in midtown Manhattan.
-The air conditioning felt great, and the food and drinks were excellent.

 I’m already looking forward to next year’s Bastille Day Rendezvous 2008.
 Only 364 days to go...